-Children and adults with MD and other disorders use computers for the same purposes as everyone else: to send electronic mail, surf the web, write up homework and reports, play games, etc. People with disabilities may find that using a computer is even more valuable because they may be homebound more often and have less access to other forms of entertainment and employment.
+Children and adults with Muscular Dystrophy and other disorders use computers for the same purposes as everyone else: to send electronic mail, surf the web, write up homework and reports, play games, etc. People with disabilities may find that using a computer is even more valuable because they may be homebound more often and have less access to other forms of entertainment and employment.
 In addition to the physical limitations imposed by the disease and by being in a wheelchair, often there is an increased susceptibility to infections.
 A simple cold can quickly progress to pneumonia and can be life-threatening due to a weakened respiratory system and heart.
 For example, Jennifer, one of our test subjects, is being educated at home because of her parents' concerns about respiratory infections [18].
 Using a computer allows Jennifer to interact with her fourth-grade classmates and write up her homework in what her father calls "virtual mainstreaming" [18].

-Two of our adult test subjects use computers in their work.
-They help create and maintain web pages for others and interface with their collaborators through email.
+Two of our adult test subjects use computers to have some measure of employment.
+They help create and maintain commercial and non-commercial web pages for others, and interface with their collaborators through email.
 Web authoring is an attractive task since it can be performed at home at whatever pace is comfortable.